Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-Nestled in the mountains of the Eastern Sierra Nevadas, there are some super unique things to do in Mammoth Lakes, California.
-While the town is best known for its fantastic skiing and snowboarding, it is arguably even more enchanting during the summer.
+Mammoth Lakes is nestled in California’s Eastern Sierra Nevada mountains, and it’s full of exciting things to do — especially for outdoor lovers!
+While the town is best known for its fantastic skiing and snowboarding, I’d argue it’s even more enchanting during the summer.

 27 Things to Do in Mammoth Lakes